CloudSlang/CloudSlang.github.io/app/markdowns/developer.md

   A Slang `Input` contains its name, expression and the state of all its input properties (e. g. required).

 ##SLANG Events
-SLANG uses **score** events and its own extended set of events.
+SLANG uses [score events](#/docs#score-events) and its own extended set of events.
 SLANG events are comprised of an event type string and a map of event data that contains all the relevant event information mapped to keys defined in the
 `org.openscore.lang.runtime.events.LanguageEventData` class.
 All fired events are logged in the [execution log](#/docs#execution-log) file.

-Event types from score:

-+ SCORE_FINISHED_EVENT
-+ SCORE_FAILURE_EVENT

 Event types from SLANG are listed in the table below along with the event data each event contains.